lsst-sqre/sqr-073/index.rst

 - Total CPU and memory available in the Notebook Aspect, including any additional pods created via services like Dask_.
 - API rate limits for all API services.
-  In some services, we will want a separate quota for expensive requests (async TAP jobs, for example) from cheap requests (informational queries about the status of a job).

 .. _Dask: https://www.dask.org/